celesterobinson/bounty-hunter/README.md

 })
 ```

 This next bit includes some routes.
 These routes tell the database what to do based on the server's request.
 Mongoose is WONDERFUL.
-It makes these routes simpler by including promise-based methods for these requests.
 The delete route uses ```.findByIdAndRemove``` which does exactly what it says.
 I pass in the id of the item that is being requested to be removed, as well as a callback function that returns an error if something goes wrong.
 Otherwise, it sends the response back with the bounty deleted.

 ```
 bountyRoute.delete("/:id", (req, res)=>{